stupidsong/info/README.md

-# dni ◞◞𖤐
+<b> dni ◞◞𖤐 </b>

 ⸝⸝

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀[basic >do not interact< list](https://basic-dni.crd.co/)
-<p align="center">+ <b>please </b> dni if you excuse, defend, or advocate for creators, actors, or public figures with credible allegations or evidence against them. saying you're " against what they did " while actively defending them is not something i want around me.</p>
+<p align="center">+ <i>please </i> dni if you excuse, defend, or advocate for creators, actors, or public figures with credible allegations or evidence against them. saying you're " against what they did " while actively defending them is not something i want around me.</p>

 <p align="center"> if i dont like you, ill just avoid you. </p>

 ⸝⸝

-# byi / boundaries ◞◞𖤐
+<b>byi / boundaries ◞◞𖤐 </b>

 ⸝⸝
 ⠀⠀⠀⠀⠀⠀